Appease/PowerShellClient/README.md

 ```

 ###How do I distribute my devops?
-Your devops are stored in json files located at `YOUR-PROJECT-ROOT-DIR\.Appease\YOUR-DEVOP-NAME.json`.
-Make sure the `.Appease` directory is indexed by your version control you're done.
+Your devops are stored in json files following the format `YOUR-PROJECT-ROOT-DIR\.Appease\YOUR-DEVOP-NAME.json`.
+Make sure the `.Appease` directory is indexed by your version control and you're done.

 pro-tip: exclude the `.Appease\Templates` folder from version control.
 Appease is smart enough to handle installing task templates when they're required and this way you don't unnecessarily bloat your version control.